ste-fior/snake3D/README.md

 **Coming soon**

 - FIX minor bugs with in the shadows
+- FIX snake's skin motion
-- ADD a main menÃ¹
+- ADD a main menù
 - ADD a game over screen